 It is very easy to apply the Domori short formula when making chocolate at home.

 Domori only uses two ingredients in its dark chocolates: cocoa nibs and cane sugar, and this is what we advise for you to use to preserve all of the incredible natural aromatic profiles of the different Domori nibs.

-You may choose to work in purity with nibs of only one origin, creating a Single Origin Bar, or mix nibs of different origins to make a Blend Bar designed by yourself matching perfectly the aromatic profile that most represents your taste.
+You may choose to work in purity with nibs of only one origin, creating a Single Origin Bar, or mix nibs of different origins to make a Blend Bar designed by yourself matching perfectly the aromatic profile that most represent your taste.

 The aromatic profile changes depending on the origins of the nibs or on the blends you wish to make but also on the amount of sugar you decide to use.

 Sugar helps aromas to open up to the palate so also a different percentage of sugar will influence the aromatic profile of your final product highlighting certain characteristics depending on the nibs.

 The recipes we advise using only have two ingredients and are very straightforward, as simplicity in chocolate making in our eyes is the only way to achieve the best result possible.

 To choose the recipe that best answers your need, choose the percentage you would like your chocolate to be (70/80/90/100%) and the amount you would like to produce, the below table will help you out with ingredient quantity.
 For production phases please see the Premier Chocolate Refiner instruction Manual.